xinyaoyin/bis557/README.md

 summary(fit)
 ```
 We've also created a vignette, called homework-2, that looks at effect on the out-of-sample mean square error as lambda varies.

+Homework 3
+Finished homework 3, constructed Epanechnikov kernel function and tested the KKT conditions for glmnet.